takac/vim-spotifysearch/README.markdown

 These mappings will only work inside the spotify list buffer.

 ### Installation

+#### Checking if your installation of vim is compatible

+This plugin isn't compatible with installations of vim on versions below 7.4.

+To check your version of vim run:

+    vim --version

+If your installation isn't compatible then you need to update your version

+#### Installing the plugin

 I recommend installing using [Vundle](https://github.com/gmarik/vundle):

 Add `Bundle 'takac/vim-spotifysearch'` to your `~/.vimrc` and then: